nanlabs/econsole/README.md

 ## What's new

 #### 0.2.0
- - Log to file, including the appropriate configuration settings
+ - Log to file, including the appropriate configuration settings.

 #### 0.3.0
- - Timestamp added to logs, as an optional feature
+ - Timestamp added to logs, as an optional feature.

 #### 0.4.0
  - showSourceInfo flag added to optionally show the file path (Thanks @paulrutter for the enhancement!).

 #### 0.5.0
  - useStyling flag added to toggle styling in the log output.

+#### 0.5.1
+ - Upgrade momentjs library version due to https://nodesecurity.io/advisories/55 (Thanks @paulrutter).

 ##To Do